Anish-Mitagar/nlp-text-summarization-project/README.md

 # (An End-To-End ML Project using Pytorch)

 #### Important Notes:
 If Cloning this project, it is importent is note that in ```src/textSummarizer/components/model_trainer.py```, the trainset is set to testset for the sake of a shorter training time due to limited hardware resources.
-You can control output length and model penalties in ```src/textSummarizer/pipeline/predict```
+You can control output length and model penalties in ```src/textSummarizer/pipeline/predict```.
+Training in reasonable time depends on your hardware.

 If you just want to run pipeline and not the app run ```python3 main.py```